 Get a Recycling Can

-If you would like to order a blue recycle can you can do one of two things:
+If you would like to order a blue recycle can, fill out our Garbage and Recycle Can Request Form.

 How it Works

 Recyclable items include paper, plastic, cardboard, tin cans, magazines, etc. all of which can be placed in the same bin.
 For more information on acceptable and unacceptable recycling items, please see the lists found on the SUVSWD recycling page or the Republic Services recycling page or watch the video below.